compasjs/compas/packages/code-gen/src/experimental/README.md

     `errorThrowCombinedError`.
 See its docs for other supported properties in the info object.
   - Low level filesystem errors are thrown as is.
+- Context;
+  - The full generator path is called unconditionally.
+This means that we may do extra function calls when not necessary.
+Each called function should check if it should do something.
+  - The context is used to provide the structure, options and collected outputFiles to each function.
+- Options;
+  - If an output directory is provided, files are written.
+They are always returned to the caller.